Bullying is One of the Leading Causes of Suicide

 You might also gain a better understanding of bullying prevention and suicide prevention by reading:

-If you are affected by bullying or suicide/suicidal thoughts, remember that you are not alone and there is hope.
+If you are affected by bullying or suicidal thoughts/suicide loss, remember that you are not alone and there is hope.
 If you or someone you know needs support right now, call the National Suicide Prevention Lifeline at 988 or text "HOME" to the Crisis Text Line at 741741 if you live in the USA or text "CONNECT" to the Crisis Text Line at 686868 if you live in Canada.

 Did you enjoy and find this post helpful?
 If you want to see more content like this and my other content about teaching and advocating for the disability community, please follow me on Instagram and like my Facebook page if you have not already by clicking on the hyperlinks below: